-The neural androgen receptor: A therapeutic target for myelin repair in chronic demyelination
+The neural androgen receptor: A therapeutic target for myelin repair in chronic demyelination (PDF)

 Hussain,Rashad; Ghoumari,Abdel M.; Bielecki,Bartosz; Steibel,Jerome; Boehm,Nelly; Liere,Philippe; Macklin,Wendy B.; Kumar,Narender; Habert,Rene; Mhaouty-Kodja,Sakina; Tronche,Francois; Sitruk-Ware,Regine; Schumacher,Michael; Ghandour,M.Said